-- 1. Preserve the Downtown Alamo mixed-use area's role as a business district serving nearby neighborhoods.
+- 1. Preserve the Alamo mixed-use area's role as a business district serving nearby neighborhoods.
 Support retention of active commercial uses and local-serving businesses while promoting new residential development. - 2.
 Support development of a mix of housing types and densities to diversify the housing stock and better serve residents of all ages, including current residents choosing to down-size, while still maintaining the predominantly single-family residential character.
 (3-116) - 3.
 Prioritize preservation of irreplaceable natural features (e.g., mature stands of oak trees and riparian corridors) and wildlife habitat. - 4.
 Maintain public views of Mount Diablo, scenic ridges, and other defining natural elements of the local landscape to the greatest extent feasible. - 5.
-Encourage commercial uses to be neighborhood-scale and serve the needs of the community.
-Discourage large-scale commercial uses catering to a more regional customer base.
-(3-117, 3-123) - 6.
+Encourage neighborhood-scale commercial uses that serve the needs of the community.
+Discourage large-scale commercial uses catering to a more regional customer base. - 6.
 Maintain Danville Boulevard and Stone Valley Road as two-lane roadways outside of Alamo's business district.
-Support infrastructure and roadway improvements, including potential turn lanes and other strategies to improve traffic flow. - 7.
+Support projects and strategies that improve safety and traffic flow, such as turn lanes. - 7.
 Encourage community-wide pedestrian and bicycle mobility and use of public transportation. - 8.
 Deny applications for General Plan amendments to establish new Commercial and Office or Mixed Use designations along either side of Danville Boulevard north of St. Alphonsus Way and Jackson Way, and south of South Avenue. - 9.
 Discourage roof heights exceeding 40 feet, or architectural features (such as parapets) exceeding 45 feet. - 10.
-Require new commercial, multiple-family, and mixed-use projects along or near the west side of Danville Boulevard to provide unobstructed bicycle/pedestrian paths and public access to the Iron Horse Trail whenever feasible. - 11.
-Require commercial, multiple-family residential, and mixed-use projects in the Downtown Alamo commercial core to enhance the streetscape; emphasize pedestrian orientation, safety, and amenity; and provide outdoor civic space for gathering and entertainment.
+Require commercial, multiple-family residential, and mixed-use projects along or near the west side of Danville Boulevard to provide unobstructed bicycle/pedestrian paths and public access to the Iron Horse Trail whenever feasible. - 11.Require commercial, multiple-family residential, and mixed-use projects in Alamo's commercial core to enhance the streetscape; emphasize pedestrian orientation, safety, and amenity; and provide outdoor civic space for gathering and entertainment.